 Questions?
 See How to Apply for the Cal Grant for more information or contact the Financial Aid Office at Thomas Aquinas College.
 We will be happy to help you.

 Massachusetts residents are not eligible to receive a MassGrant at our Northfield campus, but if a Massachusetts resident would have been eligible for a MassGrant, it is likely that his need-based aid from Thomas Aquinas College will fill any need that would been filled by the MassGrant.

-*Deadlines for Incoming Freshmen: Incoming freshmen must submit the FAFSA, CSS Profile, tax documents and any other paperwork by March 2, 2021, or 15 days after acceptance, whichever is later.
-All California residents, however, must complete the FAFSA and the GPA Verification Form by March 2, 2021, in order to be considered for a Cal Grant.
+*Deadlines for Incoming Freshmen: Incoming freshmen must submit the FAFSA and CFAA any other paperwork by March 2, 2023, or 15 days after acceptance, whichever is later.
+All California residents, however, must complete the FAFSA and the Cal Grant GPA Verification Form by March 2, 2023, in order to be considered for a Cal Grant.
 This is a firm deadline for the Cal Grant.